MicrosoftDocs/azure-docs/articles/cosmos-db/sql-api-dotnet-application.md

    [!code-csharp[Main](~/samples-cosmosdb-dotnet-core-web-app/src/Services/CosmosDbService.cs)]

-1. Repeat the previous two steps, but this time, name the class *ICosmosDBService*, and use the following code:
+1. Repeat the previous two steps, but this time, use the name *ICosmosDBService*, and use the following code:

    [!code-csharp[Main](~/samples-cosmosdb-dotnet-core-web-app/src/Services/ICosmosDbService.cs)]